pawsitivebear/arxivo-app/index.md

 This app uses:
  -  python
- -  [kivy](https://www.kivy.org) | you can also learn and use kivy to develop your applications for multiple platforms, is easy and powerful.
+ -  [kivy](https://www.kivy.org) -> you can learn kivy to develop your applications for multiple platforms, is easy and powerful.
  -  feedparser (python library used for pasing the arxiv API)
  -  [Arxiv.com](https://www.arxiv.org) API